Jennifer Peebles

 • In-house expert on using freedom of information laws

-• Frequent host and co-host of our monthly Webinar on using open government laws, TrentTV
+• Frequently hosted and co-hosted monthly Webinar on using open government laws

-• Counsel journalists, citizen-journalists and others across Texas about using freedom of information laws to access public information
+• Counseled journalists, citizen-journalists and others across Texas about using freedom of information laws to access public information

 Reporter, editor